inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 </p>

 ## Propagate circuit Schematic:
-Next, we design the propagate circuit schematic using static CMOS logic as shown in Fig. 11.
+Next, the propagate circuit schematic is implemented using static CMOS logic as shown in Fig. 11.
 The propagate block is implemented as per design equation Pi = Ai+Bi.
 Using OR2 circuit block named 'isd_or2_gate' with two input pins In1 & In2, one output pin Out and supply pins VDD and VSS, propagate terms P0, P1, P2 and P3 are implemented utilizing modular design.
 Propagate circuit schematic consists of 24 transistors.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/155748575-bc963bec-af7a-40e2-939e-6eea7e4c23d3.png">